-The matters addressed in this Item 2 that are not historical information constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, including statements about any of the following: any projections of earnings, revenue, gross profit, cash, effective tax rate, use of net operating losses, or any other financial items; the plans, strategies and objectives of management for future operations or prospects for achieving such plans; and any statements of assumptions underlying any of the foregoing.
+The matters addressed in this Item 2 that are not historical information constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") including statements about any of the following: any projections of earnings, revenue, gross profit, cash, effective tax rate, use of net operating losses, or any other financial items; the plans, strategies and objectives of management for future operations or prospects for achieving such plans; and any statements of assumptions underlying any of the foregoing.
 Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
 Without limiting the foregoing, the words "believes," "anticipates," "plans," "expects," "seeks," "estimates," and similar expressions are intended to identify forward-looking statements.
 While Lineage may elect to update forward-looking statements in the future, it specifically disclaims any obligation to do so, even if Lineage's estimates change, and readers should not rely on those forward-looking statements as representing Lineage's views as of any date subsequent to the date of the filing of this Report.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable, such statements are inherently subject to risks and Lineage can give no assurances that its expectations will prove to be correct.
 Actual results could differ materially from those described in this Report because of numerous factors, many of which are beyond the control of Lineage.
-A number of important factors could cause the results of the Company to differ materially from those indicated by such forward-looking statements, including those detailed in Part II, Item IA, "Risk Factors" in our most recent Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the "Commission") on March 12, 2020.
+A number of important factors could cause the results of the Company to differ materially from those indicated by such forward-looking statements, including those detailed in Part II, Item IA, "Risk Factors" of this Report.